alessandrasomma28/madsf/README.md

     - **ACTIVE_GUI**: `True` to run the simulation with the *SUMO* GUI, `False` otherwise.
     - **VERBOSE**: `True` to print detailed information about the simulation, `False` otherwise.

     Options will be saved in the `.env` file in the root folder of the project.
+If you want to change the options, you can edit the `.env` file directly or run *main.py* again after deleting the `.env` file.
-7. Inspect output folder `sumoenv/scenario/{scenario_name}`.
+7. Inspect output folder `sumoenv/scenario/{scenario_name}/{timeslot}`.
 The final CSV metrics file will be saved as `sf_final_metrics.csv` and can be inspected with the `HTML` interactive line plot visualization `sf_final_metrics_visualization.html`.

 ## Extensibility